libra2org/libra2-core/libra2-move/move-examples/move-tutorial/README.md

 step_1 step_2 step_2_sol step_3 ...
 ```

-You also need a recent version of the [Aptos CLI](https://aptos.dev/tools/aptos-cli/install-cli/).
+You also need a recent version of the [Libra2 CLI](https://aptos.dev/tools/aptos-cli/install-cli/).
 This tutorial is written using the following version:

 ```shell
 > aptos --version